net-zero-dri/net-zero-dri.github.io/scope.md

 The UKRI Net Zero Digital Research Infrastructure Scoping Project will:

-* Collect evidence to inform UKRI Digital Research Infrastructure Investment decisions.
+* Collect evidence to inform UKRI Digital Research Infrastructure investment decisions.
 * Provide as recommendations for UKRI and their community with an outline roadmap for achieving carbon neutrality in their Digital Research Infrastructure by 2040 or sooner.
 * Enable UKRI to play a positive and leading role in the national and global transition to a sustainable economy.